PierreQuentel/bihan/README.md

 users.url = "/show_users"
 ```

-Special case : if a function is called `index`, it is mapped by default to the
+Special case : if a function is called `index`, it is also mapped by default
-url _/_.
+to the url _/_.

 If a registered module defines a variable `__prefix__`, it is prepended to the
 url for all the functions in the module :